 Category Summary State and Local Advocacy Efforts State and Local Rent Control.
 MBA continues to track closely and develop advocacy efforts to address state and local proposals to implement rent control measures.
 In addition, MBA has joined a coalition effort on rent control with several other trade associations.
 The group will conduct research, develop messaging, and identify alternative solutions to rent control, including federal and state short and long-term solutions.
 New York.
 In April, in collaboration with the New York MBA, the MBA achieved significant wins on several housing bills in New York State.
 These new laws extend existing tax incentives and introduce new ones for affordable housing, while also establishing "good cause eviction" policies, albeit with notable restrictions compared to the initial proposals.
-Banking Agencies Increased Capital Requirements.
+California.
+MBA partnered with the California MBA on a successful campaign to stop Proposition 33, which was on the November ballot, and would have allowed rent control throughout the state.
+Banking Agencies • Increased Capital Requirements.
 In July 2023, the banking agencies issued interagency proposed changes to capital requirements for banks with assets of \$100 billion or more.
 The so-called "end game" proposed rules complete U.S. regulators' implementation of the Basel III standards and make changes in response to the recent large bank failures.
 The comment period ended on January 16, 2024, and MBA submitted comments that focused on the numerous negative impacts these proposed rules would have on the commercial real estate market and the housing finance ecosystem.
 MBA continues to meet with the Banking Agencies and members of Congress to advocate our positions.
-The timing of a final rule is unknown.
 In July 2024, Federal Reserve Chairman Jerome Powell testified in front of the Senate Banking Committee and said that the Federal Reserve wants to publish a re-proposal of the rule and that the Fed is close to an agreement with the other banking agencies on the changes needed from the original proposal.